-The name ‘Dufftown’ is renowned in whisky circles.
-Without whisky, the Dufftown we know today wouldn’t exist.
 There is a local saying – Where Rome was built on seven hills, Dufftown was built on seven stills.
-It’s no surprise that this village, with a population of just over 1600, claims the title of ‘Malt Whisky Capital of the World’.
+With the crisp, clear waters of both the River Fiddich and Dullan Water feeding a number of world-famous distilleries, it’s no surprise that this town, with a population of just over 1600, claims the title of ‘Malt Whisky Capital of the World’.

 For those looking for a day-trek, the Isla Way has you covered.
 The 13-mile, five-hour, one-way trail links Dufftown and Keith.

 Accommodation in Dufftown

 If you want to experience the warmth of Scottish hospitality, you have come to the right place.
 Dufftown and surrounding area have some of the best B&Bs and self-catering cottages of all of Moray, as well as a range of modern camping and glamping facilities.
 Our hosts are able to guide you to the must-see destinations of the area and can share more information about the historical sites and natural walks to visit.

 There’s a huge amount to explore in and around Dufftown and the town provides an excellent base to explore further into the region.
 Inverness, The Cairngorms Mountain National Park, and the coast are within easy reach, allowing you to build the perfect holiday.

 For those who are curious to learn more about the local history, the Church of Mortlach is built on one of the first sites of Christian communities in Scotland.
 In the church and surrounding grounds, you can also discover the enigmatic Pictish symbol stones, dating from around the 8th Century, alongside the final resting places of famous names in Scottish whisky lore.